What Happens When We Die?

 About the Contributors

-Prior to arriving at DTS, Dr. Daniel Hill helped launch an urban, Christian classical school in Chicago, IL and served at a church in Houston, TX.
+Dr. Hill helped launch an urban, Christian classical school in Chicago, IL and served at a church in Houston, TX.
 His research interests include ecclesiology, theological anthropology, and political theology.
-After completing his ThM at Dallas Theological Seminary, Dr. Hill had the privilege of attending Wheaton College for his doctoral studies where he researched the intersection of ecclesiology and anthropology.
+Hailing from outside Chicago, IL, the greatest city in the world, he previously studied at Wheaton College for his PhD in biblical and theological studies as well as Dallas Theological Seminary.
 He desires to encourage students to delight in the vastness of God’s goodness, the richness of our inheritance in Christ, and the beauty of the community into which we have been saved.
+The son of Patricia and Elliott Hill, he and his wife Jessica are the proud parents of one lime tree, a fiddle leaf fig plant, and a fickle jar of sourdough starter.
+He is a coffee snob, a hip hop connoisseur, and old in all the right ways.